jvlopes22/jvlopes22/README.md

 Hi there! 👋

 I'm João Vitor Lopes, a passionate programmer currently learning the ropes at Rocketseat and expanding my knowledge in Information Systems at college, UniAcademia.
-My goal is to become a skilled web developer, always striving to improve through learning and gaining hands-on experience.
+My goal is to become a skilled developer, always striving to improve through learning and gaining hands-on experience.

 My Public Projects 💻